 9. Invest in the pieces you can see.

 You wear earrings and even necklaces for other people to enjoy…so buy bracelets and rings that YOU want to see all day.

 8. Get inspired!

-I welcome you to check out the online catalogs, create a wish list and SHOP from my jewelry websites!
-Remember, I’m always happy to have you over or come to you for personalized help.
+I welcome you to check out the online catalog, create a wish list and SHOP from my jewelry website!

 What are your favorite accessories to wear?
 Share on the Facebook page.